Moderator: Ms. Garvey (Main Office)

 The Chess Team competes against other schools with a meet held almost every Thursday from December through February.
 We will complete remotely this year, so students who are full remote can still play.
 We have a 45 minute remote practice twice a month in the WIN period.
 You are not obligated to attend every pratice or match.
 Beginners welcome!

-Moderator: Mrs. Dever
+Moderator: Mrs. Passeri

 Ready to stand up for your future and our planet?
 Want to help make a difference at Arlington Catholic?
 Then come join AC’s very first climate awareness club!
 This club is aiming to make AC an eco-friendly and environmentally aware atmosphere.
 We hope to bring together like-minded students who will help make positive changes here at our school and in our community.
-For more information, check out our google classroom page! (code:norx7an)

 The AC Arts Council is a group of students who recognize the importance of integrating the arts into their high school experience.
 Its mission is to initiate events and activities -- big and small -- that will cultivate school spirit through the arts.
 What kinds of events and activities?
 Well, that is up to the council, but ideas might include an open mic series showcasing student writing, music, visual art, videos; visits to local museums and theatres; workshops; book talks, project sharing, and guest speakers.